sheygs/javascript-basics/topics/Functions/functions.md

   const olusegun = {
       name: 'Olusegun',
       // method 1
+      // "this" refers to the object (olusegun)
       sayHi: function(){
-         console.log(this, 'Hey Sheygs!'); // this refers to the object },
+         console.log(this, 'Hey Sheygs!');
+      },
       // method 2
-      bio(){
-         console.log(this,'I am Olusegun'); // this refers to the object },
+      // "this" refers to the object (olusegun) bio(){
+         console.log(this,'I am Olusegun');
+      },
-      // Arrow functions
+      // method 3 - Arrow functions
+      // "this" refers to the window object
       whisper: () => {
-         console.log(this, 'Whispering...'); // refers to the window object }
+         console.log(this, 'Whispering...');
+      }
  };